What is Industry 4.0

 For example, a machine on the manufacturing floor with a built-in thermometer can signal when the machine’s risk of overheating is high.
 The alert can trigger an algorithm that slows down all the proceeding machines in the production line, allowing the machine to cool down.

 Simultaneously, the algorithm can activate a cooling system with the exact temperature to restore optimal production.
 The system can also send a push notification to the facility manager’s phone, showing her how the production slowdown will affect product output.

 Finally, the system sends updated production data to other business systems updating supply chain, sales, and the executive team about delays and exact dollar losses from the slow down.

-The digital thread is a concept that describes a digital line of communication that breaks the barriers of traditionally siloed departments.
-Digital thread initiatives aim to push decision-making power to the lowest level possible by giving access to relevant information to the right person, in the right department, at the right time.
+The digital thread describes a digital line of communication that breaks the barriers of traditionally siloed departments.
+Digital thread initiatives aim to push decision-making power to the lowest level possible by giving relevant information to the right person, in the right department, at the right time.

 Digital thread pricing example

 The digital thread looks, in practice, like someone in procurement adding pricing information to a purchased part in their ERP system.
 The system automatically updates the company’s PLM system.
-Now engineers can see pricing when they search for a component within their connected CAD program, enabling better decision-making.
+Now engineers can see pricing when searching for a component within their connected CAD program, enabling better decision-making.

 Digital thread engineering change example

 Another example of the digital thread is a customer calling a feedback number on the back of a shampoo bottle to complain about how the cap doesn’t stay closed.
 The customer service rep, on the other end, inputs the information into their feedback systems.
 Machine learning technology looks for similar feedback from other customers.
 Once customer feedback on the issue reaches a threshold, an engineering manager gets a notification to their smartphone detailing the malfunction’s nature.